 The intent of the HUD Code is to improve the durability and quality of manufactured homes, and it is the only federally-regulated national building code.

-Prior to 1976, mobile homes, often referred to as trailer homes, were mass produced due to the demand for affordable, mobile housing by the American public, but had very little oversight of the building specifications.
+Prior to 1976, mobile homes were mass produced due to the demand for affordable, mobile housing by the American public, but had very little oversight of the building specifications.
 In the early 1900s, people found that they needed to be able to move to wherever jobs were available in order to provide for their families, and so the mobile home as we think of it was born.
 The structural designs of these mobile homes resembled what we might think of as a modern-day camper with an exposed trailer coupler and wheels making the home easily movable.
 The home itself was generally built on steel I-beams which ran from end-to-end and could be set up on concrete blocks, wooden blocks, metal stands or a concrete foundation at the desired location.

 During World War II, mobile homes were bought by factories and used as temporary housing for workers who had to travel a far distance to aid in the war effort.
 When the war ended, affordable housing was in short supply for the veterans returning to the U.S., so the mobile home industry provided a quick and cost-efficient solution.